mrmatteorusso/Fibonacci-sequence/README.md

 The sequence goes: 0, 1, 1, 2, 3, 5, 8, and so on.

 ## Goal
-Creating a sequence by prompting a number that dictates how many elements in the sequence
+Creating a sequence by prompting a number that dictates how many elements in the sequence.

 ## Steps
 By Entering an integer  number (n) between 0 and infinite, the code will produce an array.